Nohac/yesit/README.md

-# README for yesit
+# yesit

-`yesit` is an open-source tool written in Rust, designed as an enhancement to the classic Unix `yes` command.
+`yesit` is an enhanced version of classic Unix `yes` command.
 While retaining the simplicity of `yes`, `yesit` extends its functionality to support interactive applications by automatically responding to prompts.

-## Features

-- **Customizable Output:** Specify any string as the output instead of the default "y".
-- **Adjustable Interval:** Control the frequency of the output with a customizable interval.
-- **Interactive Application Support:** Designed to work seamlessly with interactive applications, sending the specified output to prompts automatically.
-- **Command Execution:** Execute any command or script and interact with its prompts using `yesit`.

-## Requirements

-- Rust
-- Any system that supports Rust and the dependencies mentioned in `Cargo.toml`.

 ## Installation